EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 ## Architecture Topology

-Wallet Intelligence Layer v3.6.0 uses the hybrid local-processing and public-delivery architecture established in v3.3.0.
+Wallet Intelligence Layer v3.7.0 uses the hybrid local-processing and public-delivery architecture established in v3.3.0, the normal scoring policy restored in v3.6.0, and the parity-safe indexing guards added in v3.7.0.

 ```text
                            ┌──────────────────────────────┐